-Why the SteelSeries Arctis Nova Pro headsets are so good
+SteelSeries Arctis Nova Pro headsets - high fidelity audio with a fresh new look

-(Pocket-lint) - SteelSeries has made some of our favourite ever gaming headsets - stretching back years into the past, even.
+SteelSeries has made some of our favourite ever gaming headsets - stretching back years into the past, even.
 Its latest headsets are a bit of a marvel, too, rewriting the design language of the brand in a really refreshing way.

 The Arctis Nova Pro and Arctis Nova Pro Wireless slot in right at the top of the game, with sound quality and features that many competitors simply can't match.
 We're going to run through a few factors that play into making them some of the very best gaming headsets you can pick up right now.